Antisemitism remains a global, evolving threat—reshaping politics, security, and Jewish life as incidents spike and responses intensify.

 Prince Harry has written in the New Statesman about rising antisemitism in Britain, saying it is deeply troubling and that legitimate protest over Middle East events must not translate into hostility toward Jewish communities.
 The piece follows a surge in antisemitic incidents in London and growing concerns amid pro-Palestinian protests.
 The coverage spans reactions from police, faith leaders and Jewish communal bodies as Britain grapples with safety and free expression.

-Prime Minister has announced a new Ministerial Advisory Council on Rights, Equality and Inclusion after antisemitic incidents rise to levels not seen since World War II.
-The government has also allocated funding to security measures for faith-based institutions, and will assess drivers of antisemitism across the country.
+Prime Minister has announced a new Ministerial Advisory Council on Rights, Equality and Inclusion to tackle antisemitism as hate crimes surge to levels not seen since World War II.
+The government is also providing funding for security in faith-based institutions and expanding data on hate incidents, in response to calls from Jewish groups.